mrismanaziz/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## What’s the advantage of living in Switzerland?
+Well, the flag is a big plus.